 - First Chinook or freeze: One crack leg extends 20–40 mm.

-- Weeks 2–6: Small accumulated legs appear in the star break.
-Still repairable but the repair quality drops (more visible residual mark).
+- Weeks 2–6: Small accumulated legs appear.
+Still repairable but repair quality drops.

 - First heavy freeze: A crack leg runs to the edge, or a new crack forms across the glass.